- 1 Common symptoms

 - Substance abuse in parents

-- Parents with criminal records or incarcerated in jail
+- Parents with criminal records or parents who are incarcerated in jail

 - Low parental warmth